marcgreen/semantic-joplin/similar-notes/README.md

 ## Questions

 - not sure if I should be doing preprocessing on the data before creating the embedding?
-  - some documentation says I should, but the official examples of USE in tfjs don't. maybe tf vs tfjs thing?
+  - some documentation says I should (sentencepiece), but the official examples of USE in tfjs don't. maybe tf vs tfjs thing?
   - top2vec does preprocessing before it calls USE to create the embedding...
   - on l2 normalization: https://stackoverflow.com/questions/32276391/feature-normalization-advantage-of-l2-normalization
 - USE embeddings are deterministic, right? don't need to recalc embeddings like top2vec suggests? (maybe that's only for top2vec algo, not USE within top2vec?)